aragon/dao-templates/kits/beta/readme.md

 ## Description

+This is the common base needed for [Democracy](https://github.com/aragon/dao-kits/blob/master/kits/democracy/readme.md) and [Multisig](https://github.com/aragon/dao-kits/blob/master/kits/multisig/readme.md) templates, both in separate packages in this repo.
 In both templates, a Voting app is created that has power over all important functionality in the organization.